DatabayAG/Flashcards/README.md

 As a Lecturer

-1. Add a new "FlashCards Training" object in the repository
+1. Add a new "Flashcards Training" object in the repository
 2. Edit the properties
 3. Select a glossary from the repository
 4. Choose the training mode (asking for term, definition or second definition)